datastax/cql-proxy/README.md

 `cql-proxy` is designed to forward your application's CQL traffic to an appropriate database service.
 It listens on a local address and securely forwards that traffic.

-**Warning**: `cql-proxy` in its current state works well, and you should give it a try.
-However, it is still under development, so things might break or change.

-Please give it a try and let us know what you think!
 ## When to use `cql-proxy`

 The `cql-proxy` sidecar enables unsupported CQL drivers to work with [DataStax Astra][astra].
 These drivers include both legacy DataStax [drivers] and community-maintained CQL drivers, such as the [gocql] driver and the [rust-driver].